-NHS Arterial Rehabilitation projects should evaluate all physical aspects of the highway corridor to identify existing deficiencies and/or other highway and roadside elements that may require continued maintenance, and address WYDOT direction for Americans with Disabilities Act (ADA) requirements from the WYDOT Road Design Manual.
-For this NHS project type, the highway corridor to be evaluated is the project limits for roadside elements and both the project limits and adjacent sections for highway (roadway) geometric elements.
+Non-NHS State Highway Rehabilitation projects should evaluate all physical aspects of the highway corridor to identify existing deficiencies and/or other highway and roadside elements that may require continued maintenance, and address WYDOT direction for Americans with Disabilities Act (ADA) requirements from the WYDOT Road Design Manual.
+For this Non-NHS project type, the Arterial highway corridor to be evaluated is the project limits for roadside elements and both the project limits and adjacent sections for highway (roadway) geometric elements; the Collector and Local highway corridor to be evaluated is the project limits.

 This project type will include an operational evaluation of all roadside hardware, including bridge curb and rail, guardrail barriers and terminals, bridge rail to guardrail connections, sign support breakaway hardware, sign legend and retroreflection, and highway and interchange lighting.
 These installations may be upgraded, if needed, to meet design standards according to the AASHTO Manual for Assessing Safety Hardware (MASH), NCHRP Report 350 Recommended Procedures for the Safety Performance of Highway Features, FHWA Manual on Uniform Traffic Control Devices (MUTCD), and WYDOT Operating Policy 25-1 Traffic Control and Roadway Lighting Devices.
-Roadside safety hardware upgrades need to be reviewed per the Department's MASH implementation plan.

-NHS Arterial Rehabilitation projects may require a hydraulic analysis.
+Non-NHS State Highway Rehabilitation projects may require a hydraulic analysis.
 The scope of the hydraulic analysis and resultant design work will vary depending on project improvements being undertaken.